 Decoration Graphic

-Master of Science Degree in Data Science and Analytics – The “4+1” Program
+Master of Science Degree in Artificial Intelligence, Data Science, and Data Analytics – The “4+1” Program

 Graceland undergraduates majoring in Data Science and those undergraduates that will have completed an Analytics Track by graduation may take up to 15 semester hours in the MS program and count these as credit toward their BS degree and credit toward their MS degree.
-Note that all applicants must also have completed the course requirements, GPA requirement, and letter of recommendation requirement of the Twenty-Two month program.
-Completion of DSCI5300, DSCI5320, and DSCI5330 as undergraduates will allow students the opportunity to finish the Master Degree within 16 months or less after graduation from the BS program.
+Note that all applicants must also have completed the course requirements and GPA requirement.

-Master of Science Degree in Data Science and Analytics – Early Acceptance Program
+Master of Science Degree in Artificial Intelligence, Data Science, and Data Analytics – Early Acceptance Program

-Students meeting an established set of eligibility requirements upon matriculation to Graceland University will, upon request, gain early acceptance into the 4+1 Masters program in Data Science and Analytics.
+Students meeting an established set of eligibility requirements upon matriculation to Graceland University will, upon request, gain early acceptance into the 4+1 Masters program in Artificial Intelligence, Data Science, and Data Analytics.

 Continuing Requirements: Students in the Early Acceptance program will: